linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/31 Credit Risk.md

 Source: Datastream and Bloomberg.

-- If XYZ defaults, under the terms of the CDS, surrender the defaulted floating rate notes in exchange for  $100.
-Use the$ 100 proceeds to buy the default-free floating rate note in order to close the short sale.
+- If XYZ defaults, under the terms of the CDS, surrender the defaulted floating rate notes in exchange for  \$100.
+Use the\$ 100 proceeds to buy the default-free floating rate note in order to close the short sale.

 In either case, there is no net cash flow.